MinhanRoger/HawkEye-J1939-Integration/README.md

 ## License

-HawkEye is licensed under the MIT License.
+HawkEye is released under a free open-source license.
+You are free to use, modify, and distribute this software without any restrictions.
+You are not required to credit the original authors or retain any original copyright notices.

 ## Contact